-The Ticket to Work program offers employment services for anyone receiving Social Security disability benefits.
-The Social Security Administration (SSA) launched Ticket to Work to help beneficiaries find and keep steady jobs to gain financial independence.
-Promoting work opportunities looking to hire disabled applicants is a great way to help reduce reliance on monthly disability benefits.
-This program is completely voluntary, and nobody getting benefits now has to participate.
+Important: We updated this article in February 2023 to make sure all info below is both current and correct.
+The Ticket to Work program offers employment services for anyone who gets Social Security disability benefits.
+The Social Security Administration (SSA) launched Ticket to Work to help those people find and keep steady jobs to gain financial independence.
+Promoting work opportunities looking to hire disabled applicants is a great way to help reduce reliance on monthly benefits.
+This program is completely voluntary.
+That means nobody getting benefits now has to sign up.
 But if you want to try out Ticket to Work program services yourself, they’re completely free.

 What Are Some Ticket to Work Program Benefits?

-Paying bills with just your monthly disability check is hard for many people.
-The Ticket to Work program offers various job-related services for current Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI) recipients, such as:
+Paying bills with just your monthly benefits check is hard for many people.
+The Ticket to Work program offers job-related services for people on Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI).
+Here are just a few services you can access via the Ticket to Work program:

 - Career counseling